Krook9d/Chrome-password-exfiltrator/README.md

 ###### False positive

-In a large computer network, it is necessary to segment the area of this alert, in fact it is better to target end-user PCs, employees and any machine where performing automatic file writing operations is not at all usual in the work habits of the users.
+In large computer networks, it is necessary to segment the area of this alert, in fact it is a better idea to target end-user PCs, employees or any machines where performing automatic file writing operations is not unusual in the work habits of the users.
-You could have false positives if this alert is activated on a perimeter where patch deployment or other maintenance operations are common.
+You could face false positives if this alert is activated on a perimeter where patch deployment or other maintenance operations are common.

 ### Flipper zero / Rubber Ducky (bad usb configuration)